Luca-Hachani/WebApp_Food/docs/preprocessing.rst

    :alt: Visualization of the network graph with dropped isolated users
    :align: center

-   Visualization of the network graph with dropped isolated users

 .. image:: ../img/preprocessing_graphs/network3.png
    :alt: Visualization of sub network graph of user 2282846
    :align: center

-   Visualization of sub network graph of user 2282846

 .. image:: ../img/preprocessing_graphs/network4.png
    :alt: Visualization of sub network graph of user 581992
    :align: center

-   Visualization of sub network graph of user 581992

 Refining the Visualization
 ==========================